Get export cherries from your adopted tree

 Lawnmower

-Storing power generated from our solar panels in our batteries, Mike has written a trading algorithm to sell power back to the grid.
+Our battery room holds 300kWh of storage from our solar array.
+Mike has written an algorithm to sell power back to the grid.

 A solar panel building with a black roof.